gwu-libraries/launchpad/README.md

    this approach over our previous Django-patching madness.

    If Oracle throws a access denied or Apache displays permissions error set directory permissions for launchpad/ and subdirectories as required.

+8. Configure a database using sqlite in the appropriate directory.

+        cd LPHOME/launchpad/lp/lp
+        sqlite3 lp.db

+   Check if database created successfully in the sqlite3 command console.

+        sqlite3
+        .databases

 - - -